 What if you collect more or less money than you expected?

 If we collect more or less than the incremental costs of the surfclam and ocean quahog ITQ program, we will apply the difference when setting the per-tag fee in the following year.
-The 2021 direct program costs reflect such an adjustment.
+The 2022 direct program costs were reduced because of a prior over-collection.

 What if I sell my quota share?